(I may earn a small commission from the products mentioned in this post.)

 It is 100% memory foam with a zippered cover that can be removed to wash.
 The Ziraki memory foam wedge measures 9.8 x 6.3 x 7.9 inches and weighs only 9.6 ounces.

-I like the quality material and the guarantee for the product or your money back.
-I also like the reviews that have a high positive average.
+I like the quality material and the guarantee of your money back if not satisfied.
+I also like the reviews that are extremely positive.

 Many of the reviewers enjoy how the leg pillow helps sciatica; while others say it helped with pregnancy, back pain, and hip pressure.
 There are only a few comments about knee replacement surgery, however, I know it would have helped me.